 Once you decide that receiving cataract surgery is your next step toward clearer vision, you will probably be interested in learning more about what the procedure actually entails.
 A typical cataract surgery involves a few simple steps:

-- First, one of our Dallas cataracts surgery specialists will numb your eye and the surrounding area with a local anesthetic.
+- First, one of our Dallas will numb your and the surrounding area with a local anesthetic.

 - Next, they make a small incision in the front of your eye, which allows them to easily remove the lens that is clouded by a cataract.

-- They then replace the old lens with a new artificial lens (called an intraocular lens) made from acrylic, plastic, or silicone.
+- They then perform a and replace the with a new (called an ) made from acrylic, plastic, or silicone.

 - As your eye heals, it fuses with the new lens, and your vision begins to become clearer.

-These days, many cataract procedures make use of laser and ultrasonic technologies, which enable surgeons to be even more precise and gentle when removing clouded lenses.
+These days, many make use of laser and ultrasonic technologies, which enable surgeons to be even more precise and gentle when removing clouded lenses. procedures like

-The entire procedure takes less than 20 minutes, and because the incision is so small, it seldom requires stitches or sutures.
-Cataract surgery is an outpatient procedure, and in many cases, patients are on their way home within two hours of arriving.
+The entire is an outpatient procedure, and in many cases, patients are on their way home within two hours of arriving. takes less than 20 minutes, and because the is so small, it seldom requires stitches or sutures.

 At Kleiman Evangelista Eye Centers or Texas, our expert team of Dallas cataracts surgery specialists use a LenSx Cataract Laser to provide you with the most advanced technology for your cataract surgery.
 This computer-assisted laser allows our surgeons to perform this laser vision treatment by making very precise, customized incisions without the use of a blade.
 Once the cataract is removed, Intraoperative Aberrometry is used to improve the precision of your visual outcome.
 We proudly offer this type of advanced technology to provide the highest-quality, customizable laser vision treatment possible to our Dallas patients.